Curricular Practical Training (CPT) for F-1 Students

 - If you are eligible, update your SEVIS record

-- Print you a new Form I-20 indicating the approved internship and give it to you.
-(Note: Your employer will need to see this authorization (I-20) to put you on the payroll, in cases in which you have a paid internship)
+- Print and give you a new Form I-20 indicating the approved internship.
+(Note: Keep your I-20 in a secure place.
+If you have a paid internship, your employer will need to see this authorization (I-20) to put you on the payroll)

 Full-Time Curricular Practical Training (CPT) – CPT that exceeds 20 hours per week constitutes full-time CPT.
 Students who engage in full-time CPT for 12 months or more prior to graduation will not be eligible for OPT.